A website is an investment. And to make the most of this investment you want both beautiful and robust.

 What does this mean?

 This image shows us two things.
 First, it shows us the importance of having a local SEO strategy.
 The map pack pulls in GMB pages organically based on the search query, matching the GMB listing with the keyword(s) being searched.
 And, the first organic result is from Yelp.
-While that isn’t the case for every search result for every product of service Yelp still ranks well for local product and service queries.
+While that isn’t the case for every search result for every product or service, Yelp still ranks well for local product and service queries.

-Second, this image shows the need for a holistic approach to your web marketing strategy.
+Second, this image shows the need for a holistic approach to your search marketing strategy.
 A Google Ads strategy partnered with local search optimization AND website search engine optimization efforts will help your business appear in all three sections.

 Local Search pulls results into the Search Engine Results Pages (SERPS) based on businesses and places near a user’s location.
 These local search results appear in the map, commonly referred to as the map pack or three pack, and results.

 Being present in local search for relevant searches can dramatically affect your impact, pushing quality traffic and increasing conversions.
 Three critical places our Omaha SEO team pushes for local search impact is Google My Business (GMB), Apple Maps and Yelp.
-In fact, we’re offer a FREE optimization of all three of these platforms during December 2018.

 Why is local search so important?

 If you’ve done a Google search for a product or service, you’ve noticed that Google is putting more and more emphasis on serving results from its server instead of pages from individual websites.
-This is by design and is only the beginning of how Google plans to morph in a source of knowledge, instead of serving a knowledge buffet.
+This is by design and is only the beginning of how Google plans to morph into a source of knowledge, instead of serving up a knowledge buffet.